appvia/terraform-aws-private-endpoints/README.md

 - A shared vpc called `var.name` is created and attached to the transit gateway.
 Note, this module does not perform any actions on the transit gateway, it is assumed the correct settings to enable connectivity between the `var.name` vpc and the spokes is in place.
 - Inside the shared vpc the private endpoints are created, one for each service defined in `var.endpoints`.
 The default security groups permits all https traffic from `10.0.0.0/8` to ingress.
-- Optionally, depending on the configuration of the module, a outbound and inbound resolver is created.
-The inbound resolver is used to resolve the private endpoints, the outbound resolver is used to resolve the AWS services.
+- Optionally, depending on the configuration of the module, a outbound resolver is created.
+The outbound resolver is used to resolve the AWS services, against the default VPC resolver (VPC+2 ip)
 - Route53 resolver rules are created for each of the shared private endpoints, allowing the consumer to pick and choose which endpoints they want to resolve to the shared vpc.
-- The endpoints are shared using AWS RAM to the all the principals defined in the `var.sharing.principals` list e.g. a collection oof organizational units.
+- The endpoints are shared using AWS RAM to the all the principals defined in the `var.sharing.principals` list e.g. a collection of organizational units.
 - The spoke vpc's are responsible for associating the resolver rules with their vpc.
 - These rules intercept the DNS queries and route them to the shared vpc resolvers, returning the private endpoint ip address located within them.
 - Traffic from the spoke to the endpoints once resolved, is routed via the transit gateway.